 - We do not recommend breaking the engine in on a test stand.
 The stationary load and lack of air ducting can lead to engine over heating. - Special break in props are not required.
 Just don't start with something beyond the recommended sizes.
 Over loading the engine creates excessive heat.
 Peak rpm should be over 6,000 during the break-in process. - Adjust the needles as needed and give the engine a few easy flights.
-Manuevers like "Hammerheads" help to cycle the engine temperatures during break-in The needles may need adjustment as the engine settles in and when other things change such as different props, exhaust, weather, and altitude. - The engine should run well from the beginning and improve as flight hours accumulate.
+The needles may need adjustment as the engine settles in and when other things change such as different props, exhaust, weather, and altitude. - The engine should run well from the beginning and improve as flight hours accumulate.